KTH/lms-export-to-ladok-2/README.md

 ## Copyright © 2019, [KTH](https://github.com/kth)

-Sends results of an assignment in Canvas LMS as module in Ladok
+Sends results of an assignment in Canvas LMS as module in Ladok.

 # Certificate
 This app needs a valid certificate from Ladok since it uploads grades to Ladok.
 When such a certificate has been downloaded, do the following to generate a base 64 encoded string from the certificate: